Sauna Bathing Can Decrease Your Blood Pressure Naturally Without Medication

 Circulation: Not Just For The Heart

-Better circulation isn’t just to improve heart function!
+Better circulation isn’t just to improve cardiovascular health or heart function!
 It can help with muscle soreness, which athletes and anyone who works out regularly could benefit from.
 Further, it can improve joint function, helps with arthritis, decreases pain and increases mobility.
+Sauna bathing can also help alleviate pain and improve symptoms associated with rheumatoid arthritis.
 It’s surprising how much improving your circulation can do.

 While a sauna shouldn’t be used in place of a healthy exercise regime, it certainly can supplement it and keep the risk of cardiovascular disease down.

-Saunas are growing in popularity in the United States.
+Saunas and sauna bathing has grown in popularity in the United States.
 More people are seeing the benefits of having access to a sauna daily for their health.
 Now more than ever are saunas affordable.
 We offer payment plans and guarantee our saunas will be an amazing addition to your home and your life.
 Saunas come in all shapes and sizes.
-We have outdoor and indoor saunas in all shapes and sizes.
+We have outdoor saunas and indoor saunas in all shapes and sizes.
+Traditional Finnish saunas are known for their high temperatures and low humidity, typically constructed with wood and heated by a stove.
+Infrared saunas, on the other hand, are used in various therapeutic interventions, including treatment for rheumatological conditions, airway conditions, cardiovascular disease, detoxification, and immune-mediated diseases.
+Traditional saunas, often heated by electricity or burning wood, have been extensively studied for their cardiovascular benefits.

 References: